John McCarthy

 In 1958, McCarthy invented Lisp, short for list processing.
 Lisp became one of the most important languages in early AI because symbolic structures, recursive procedures, and program-as-data patterns fit the needs of AI research better than many conventional numerical languages.

 Stanford Computer Science describes Lisp as the language of choice for programming AI systems in that period, and McCarthy's 1960 paper on recursive functions of symbolic expressions established its theoretical foundations.
+In that paper, Lisp is presented as a system for symbolic expressions on the IBM 704, built to support experiments such as the Advice Taker.
 Lisp also helped normalize ideas that later became ordinary in programming language design, including garbage collection, recursion-centered style, and code/data flexibility.

 For AI history, Lisp was more than a tool.
 It was an environment in which researchers could model symbols, plans, theorem provers, games, expert systems, and experimental forms of machine reasoning.
 Many later AI systems moved away from Lisp, but the language remains a sign of the era when intelligence was often imagined as symbolic manipulation.